ML4BM-Lab/DeepRBP/README.md

 We will use the processed data from The Cancer Genome Atlas (TCGA) for this task.
 The training set will consist of 80% of the data, while the remaining 20% will be reserved for testing the model's generalization and explainability module.
 The training set will later be utilized in hyperparameter optimization with Optuna.

-In this step before splitting data we will select specific tumor types (defined in config file).
+In this step before splitting data we can select specific tumor types (defined in config file).
+By default we use all the samples.

-## Execution Command
 To execute this, run:

 ```bash